RatKingRay/peaceway/README.md

 ![Project ER Diagram](https://i.ibb.co/9TQMBsZ/erdiagram.jpg)
 * **Exercise:** 5 empty exercises are created by default for each user and are identified with the use of a foreign key.
 Each table has a unique emotion stored in the *exercise_mood* field consisting of: *sad*, *anxious*, *bored*, *happy*, and *angry*.
 0-5 of the available tables may be updated by the user with information stored in the *instructions* field.

 * **Note:** Notes are associated with the user who created them through use of a foreign key.
-Content for note submission is stored in the *content* field, and a date of creation along with the *is_vent* field will be used in future versions to automatically delete the indicated note entry after a span of several hours.
+Content for note submission is stored in the *content* field, and a date of creation along with the *is_vent* field is used to automatically delete the indicated note entry after two hours.

 * **Budget:** Each user is associated with an empty budget table through the user of a foreign key.
 The table can be updated with the weekly allowance stored in the *weeklyLimit* field, and the current amount for each week is stored in the *WeeklyCurrent* field.
 By default this field is equal to the value of the *weeklyLimit* allowance, and then any deductions are subtracted and the value is then stored.
 The *lastWeekCarryover* will be used in future versions so that at the start of a new week if the user went over budget and the *weeklyCurrent* went into negative values the new week will be started with weekly allowance minus last week's debt.